Ann Winterton: Racism

 A month later, Winterton apologised for the joke, and had the whip restored.
 Lord Taylor of Warwick, the only black Conservative peer in the House of Lords, criticised the decision to restore the whip and said she was not fit to be an MP.

 Nick Palmer, then Labour MP for Broxtowe, who was at the dinner, criticised the joke and told BBC Radio 4's Today, "People were a bit stunned really.
 It was a very low-key friendly dinner.
 I was very sorry for the host – it was just a group of people discussing Danish issues."

-Michael Howard, leader of the Conservatives, said, "Ann Winterton's remarks about the tragic deaths in Morecambe Bay were completely unacceptable.
+Michael Howard, the then leader of the Conservatives, said, "Ann Winterton's remarks about the tragic deaths in Morecambe Bay were completely unacceptable.
 Such sentiments have no place in the Conservative Party.
 I deplore them and I apologise for them on behalf of my party."

 In September 2005 (following the May general election), Winterton said she felt that Britain is a country where: